atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-warehouse.md

 We can see how dropping columns, adding columns, filtering rows and clarifying columns make the data much more straightforward to use and interpret.
 Now, people without experience with the data have a much easier time coming up to speed and will make less mistakes.
 Let's look at the final table without all the editing markup.

 ![](/assets/images/Data Warehouse Table.png)

 This is the promise of a Data Warehouse, clear tables that can be used by anyone without having to dramatically alter the schema.

 ## Summary

-Data Warehouses makes your data:
+Data warehouses make your data:

 * Easier to understand and query - simplified single model
 * Faster to work with for the data team